Sam Maloof: Career

 Shortly after completing high school, Maloof began working in the art department of the Vortox Manufacturing Company in Claremont, California.
 He was drafted into the United States Army on October 11, 1941.
-Maloof was soon promoted from private to master sergeant while doing display work in Alaska.
+Maloof was soon promoted from private to master sergeant while performing display work in Alaska.
 He was one of 35,000 WW II troops sent to protect Alaska from the Japanese, an engagement the Allies expected to be a "bloodbath."
 In actuality, the Japanese forces had left Kiska before the Allies arrived.
 Maloof was one of the few soldiers who had a camera, and while not trained as a photographer, Maloof took 1,800 photographs which were "alive and clear and informative."

-After completing his service, Maloof left the army in 1945 to return to Southern California.
-In 1946, Maloof became reacquainted with Millard Sheets while he was doing screen printing for Angelus-Pacific.
-Sheets invited Maloof to come to Claremont, California to work for him and become his studio assistant.
+After completing military service, Maloof left the army in 1945 to return to Southern California.
+In 1946, Maloof became reacquainted with Millard Sheets while he was screen printing for Angelus-Pacific.
+Sheets invited Maloof to come to Claremont, California, to work for him as his studio assistant.

 In 1947, while waiting for Millard Sheets at Scripps College, Maloof met Alfreda Ward.
-Alfreda was on leave from the her job at the Indian Service where she developed and administered arts and crafts programs.
+Ward was on leave from her job at the Indian Service where she developed and administered arts and crafts programs.
 It was love at first sight.

-Maloof married Alfreda Ward on June 27, 1948 and the couple moved into a house at 921 Plaza Serena, Ontario, California, where Sam set up a furniture workshop in the garage.
+Maloof married Alfreda Ward on June 27, 1948, and the couple moved into a house at 921 Plaza Serena, Ontario, California, where Sam set up a furniture workshop in the garage.
 Mostly from necessity, Maloof designed and built a suite of furniture for his home using salvaged materials.
 Commissioned pieces followed and, from 1949 to 1952, Maloof continued working in the garage of his Ontario home.
 In 1953, Maloof relocated to Alta Loma, California.
 Over time, he added 16 rooms, including a furniture-making shop and studio, to the original 6-room house.
 In 2000, when the path of the new CA-210 freeway extension included the Maloof property, the home was moved about 3 miles to its current location at 5131 Carnelian Street (at the northeast corner of the intersection with Hidden Farm Road; 34.1612°N 117.6157°W).
 The Sam and Alfreda Maloof Compound serves as the office of the Sam and Alfreda Maloof Foundation for Arts and Crafts which offers tours of the Historic Home on Thursdays and Saturdays.